Inverse Engineering of Optical Constants in Photochromic Micron-Scale Hybrid Films: Data-Driven Effective Optical Modeling of Photochromic Micron-Scale Hybrid Films

 is optimized simultaneously.
 Here, the compression factors $\kappa^P$ and $\kappa^I$ are real scalars constrained to the interval $[0, 1]$ for the pristine and UV-irradiated states, respectively, while the pseudo-refractive indices $\tilde{n}^P(\lambda)$, $\tilde{n}^I(\lambda)$ and pseudo-extinction coefficients $\tilde{k}^P(\lambda)$, $\tilde{k}^I(\lambda)$ are wavelength-dependent vector quantities for each state.

 We develop a training methodology to determine the optimal pseudo-optical constants and compression factors of the photochromic layer, as illustrated in Fig.~\ref{fig:figure2}.
+The parameter extraction problem is mathematically equivalent to nonlinear least-squares fitting: we seek the set $\phi$ that best reproduces the observed transmittance data, using iterative gradient descent rather than analytical inversion because the transfer matrix introduces a highly nonlinear dependence on $\phi$.
 To ensure close agreement between model predictions and experimental data, we conduct training on an experimental dataset comprising transmittance spectra pairs from several photochromic hybrid films (two samples in our implementation) with different thickness combinations, measured in both pristine and UV-irradiated states, as shown in Fig.~\ref{fig:figure2}(a).
 The experimental data collection requires only a few samples, as the pseudo-optical constants are optimized by fitting model predictions to experimental data, enabling accurate fits with minimal samples.
 Indeed, the model aims to generate reliable predictions across various thicknesses and/or material combinations using as few experimental data points as possible.
 The collected data subsequently serves as the basis for model training.
 During training, the model takes input parameters including thickness, material combination, incident angle, and wavelength, and produces transmission or reflection as output.
 As depicted in Fig.~\ref{fig:figure2}(b), the model performs transmission calculations at each wavelength, optimizing both the pseudo-refractive index and pseudo-extinction coefficient simultaneously.
 Each compression ratio is a scalar parameter that remains constant across all wavelengths.

 To generate model outputs during pseudo-optical constant optimization, we employ the TMM.
 The model computes the transmittance or reflectance of the photochromic micron-scale hybrid film by calculating the system matrix $M_{\text{total}}^{P,I}$ for each state (pristine or UV-irradiated):